 - Weak soil – There are different types of soil.
 Some soils are strong and can support a heavy structure, while others are weak and not suitable for construction.
 A crawl space foundation built atop weak soil will eventually develop problems.
 The support posts will sink, and even the strongest floor joists and beams will fail to support the home.

 - Water – Water is the cause of most foundation problems because it softens the soil and leads to differential settlement (see below graphic).
 Therefore, keeping groundwater under control is essential if you want to avoid foundation problems.
+The Epp Foundation Repair crawl space encapsulation system is designed to isolate your living space from the humid crawl space environment.
 For more information see our post about the causes and solution for water in crawl space.

 How to support floor joists in a crawl space